bexy65/bexy65/README.md

-- 👋 Hi, I’m Naim Ertan
-- 👀 I’m interested in Web development
+👀 I’m interested in Web development.
-- 🌱 Always learning new stuff!